mery-top/AI_Phishing_detector/README.md

-Creating a realtime AI email Phishing detector using BERT
+Creating a realtime AI email Phishing detector using BERT for Text Classification